2017 sees .08 OWI BAC levels arrive in Wisconsin

 DUI Penalties in Wisconsin

-Wisconsin in the only state in the nation where a 1st DUI is not labeled as a crime, but rather a traffic offense.
+Wisconsin is the only state in the nation where a 1st DUI is not labeled as a crime, but rather a traffic offense.
 Comparatively, a 1st DUI is taken rather lightly.
-Penalties for a 1st DUI in Milwaukee or anywhere in Wisconsin typically includes a $100-$500 fine and 6-9 months with your license revoked.
+Penalties for a 1st DUI in Milwaukee or anywhere in Wisconsin typically include a $100-$500 fine and 6-9 months license revocation.
 However, you can apply for an occupational license immediately.
-In Wisconsin, a 2nd DUI or higher is considered a crime, and include additional penalties including increased fines and jail time.
+In Wisconsin, a 2nd DUI or higher is considered a crime, and includes increased fines and jail time.

-If you are arrested for a DUI in Milwaukee or anywhere in Wisconsin and had a BAC higher than 0.15, penalties usually double, and ignition interlock devices (IIDs) are automatically applied to your vehicle.
-IIDs are installed at the expense of the person charged with a DUI and not the State.
+If you are arrested for a DUI in Milwaukee or anywhere in Wisconsin with a BAC higher than 0.15, penalties usually double, and ignition interlock devices (IIDs) are automatically applied to your vehicle.
+IIDs are installed at the expense of the person charged with a DUI, not the State.

 Vehicular Manslaughter DUIs & DUIs Causing an Accident

 In Wisconsin, vehicular manslaughter DUIs or DUIs causing an accident are considerably worse offenses than simply getting a DUI.
 Penalties for a vehicular manslaughter DUI or a DUI causing an accident may include: